-The key regulatory authorities in Sweden are the Swedish Ministry of Finance, the Council for Advance Tax Rulings and the Swedish Tax Agency.
+The key regulatory authorities in Sweden are the Swedish Ministry of Finance, the Council for Advance Tax Rulings and The Swedish Tax Agency.

 The Swedish Ministry of Finance is the main tax authority in terms of preparing draft tax bills.
 It also negotiates Sweden’s double taxation treaties.

-The Council for Advance Tax Rulings is a Swedish government agency that is a part of the Ministry of Finance.
+The Council for Advance Tax Rulings is a Swedish government agency that is part of the Ministry of Finance.
 Tax payers may apply for a legally binding advance tax ruling with respect to the tax consequences of a planned transaction.

 The Swedish Tax Agency manages civil registration of private individuals and collects taxes such as personal income tax, corporate tax, VAT and excise tax.
 The Swedish Tax Agency is accountable to the government but operates as an autonomous public authority.
 Further, the Swedish Tax Agency issues guidelines for the interpretation of tax provisions and rules.